Marialdinha/social-network-API/README.md

   - [Videos](#videos)
   - [Contact](#contact)

+## Description
+This is an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+This API uses Express.js for routing, a MongoDB database, and the Mongoose ODM.

 ## Videos
-First video showing how to initialzie the applicantion and the user routes <br/> <br/>
+First video showing how to initialzie the applicantion and the user routes: <br/>
 https://drive.google.com/file/d/1xr4vb0hgaREAf_R-vAYWRJeHD6ESLWVR/view

-Second video showing the thought routes <br/> <br/>
+Second video showing the thought routes: <br/>
 https://drive.google.com/file/d/1h1WLzzL2NXFn66qbwEGCli3ySqG9pINB/view

 ## Contact